Skip to main content

 • “It has logical gameplay with no leaps of logic required.”

-• “Police Quest 2, on the other hand, didn't get the fancy VGA treatment, which makes it a borderline unplayable game in every aspect, whether it be in terms of graphics, sound, controls, or the gameplay itself.”
+• “Police Quest 2, on the other hand, didn't get the fancy VGA treatment, which makes it a borderline unplayable game in every aspect, whether it'd be in terms of graphics, sound, controls, or gameplay itself.”

-• “It's the very definition of late 80s snail-paced, super-cryptic, hyper-contrived adventure gameplay: again, you basically need a walkthrough from the second one, otherwise good luck figuring out what the game wants you to do and then typing in the proper commands for that (yes, you actually have to type in all the stuff you want to do and hope that the game understands it because there are no mouse controls).”
+• “It's the very definition of late 80s snail-paced, super-cryptic, hyper-contrived adventure gameplay: you basically need a walkthrough from the start, otherwise good luck figuring out what the game wants you to do and then typing in the proper commands (yes, you actually have to type everything you want to do and hope the game understands it because there are no mouse controls).”

 • music